Streptococcus mitis

-Streptococcus mitis is a mesophilic alpha-hemolytic species of Streptococcus that inhabits the oral cavity.
-It is coccus (spherical shaped), gram-positive, catalase negative, and facultative anaerobe.
-It was previously classified as Streptococcus mitior.
-Streptococcus mitis is known to cause several medical conditions one of them being infective endocarditis.
+Streptococcus mitis is a species of Gram-positive, mesophilic, alpha-hemolytic bacteria in the genus Streptococcus, belonging to the viridans streptococci group.
+These bacteria are facultative anaerobes, and made up of non-motile and non-sporing cocci (round cells) that are catalase negative.
+It is a commensal and commonly inhabits the human mouth, throat, and upper respiratory tract, as part of the oral microbiota.
+They are clinically important for humans, as under certain conditions, it can cause opportunistic infections, such as infective endocarditis.

 Classification

 Members of the Streptococcus genera belong to lactic acid bacteria defined by the formation of lactic acid as an end-product of carbohydrate metabolism.
 The family Streptococcaceae is characterized by based upon its 16S rRNA gene sequence analysis within the low (< 50 mol%) G+C branch.
 There are over 50 species in the genus which are classified by their 16S rRNA sequences.

 Habitat

 Streptococcus mitis primarily resides in the oral cavity which includes the mouth, nasopharynx, and throat.
-However, there have also been cases of it in the female genital tract, the gastrointestinal tract, and even in the integumentary system.
+However, there have also been cases of it in the female genital tract, the gastrointestinal tract, and even on the skin.